joelcox/ember-cli-s3-sync/README.md

 **notes** camelCase args are okay but they'll be converted to their dasherized version.

 ## Configuring deployment
-The `environment` is passed into config file, which returns an object containing deploy configuration options.
+Generate a config file with `ember generate config-s3` (file created at *your-app/deploy/config.js*) The `environment` is passed into config file, which returns an object containing deploy configuration options.

 And here are the pieces to [**deploy/config.js**:](https://github.com/Vestorly/ember-cli-s3-sync/blob/master/blueprints/config-s3/files/deploy/config.js)